If you want to work as a Camp Counselor at Summer Camp in America, you don’t need to be a student at University.

 To be eligible for the programme, you need to live in one of the following: the UK, Ireland, Denmark, Sweeden, Norway, Finland, or Iceland.

-As part of the application process, you need to attend a profile review, an interview with the US Embassy, and a Preparation Day information event.
+As part of the application process, you need to attend a profile review, an interview with the US Embassy, and a Pre-Departure Orientation meeting information event.

 USA Summer Camp is based in the UK, but we have team members in the countries listed above.